antusus/docker-complex-fibonacci/README.md

 # Client server application to calculate Fibonacci values
 ### From: Docker and Kubernetes: The Complete Guide Udemy course

 Uses Postgres and Redis as storage.
-Nginx to route requestss.
+Nginx to route requests.
 Build with docker and docker-compose.

 ## To run application in development mode:
 `docker-compose -f docker-compose.dev.yml ACTION`